-USCB's general education curriculum is committed to assessment and continuous improvement and it is committed to ensuring that all students completing the program meet the following student outcomes:
+USCB's general education curriculum is committed to assessment and continuous improvement and it is committed to ensuring that all students completing the program meet the following student outcomes: USCB seeks to ensure that all students who complete the General Education curriculum are able to...

-- USCB seeks to ensure that all students who complete the General Education curriculum are able to...
-Formulate a thesis, organize complex ideas, support ideas with appropriate evidence and render them - in coherent, grammatical and properly punctuated written English. - Read and think carefully, analytically and critically. - Communicate effectively in spoken English. - Find, evaluate and appropriately use information. - Effectively use common computer hardware and software. - Perform basic mathematical calculations and interpret data intelligently. - Understand the scientific method and the fundamentals of the physical or life sciences. - Understand and appreciate literature and the fine arts and their place in the culture. - Understand the development of a culture over time and use a broad historical perspective to understand their position in the world. - Understand human behavior from the perspective of at least one of the social/behavioral sciences. - Demonstrate a working knowledge of at least one foreign language. - Recognize and value diversity and understand global and cultural perspectives.
+- Formulate a thesis, organize complex ideas, support ideas with appropriate evidence and render them - in coherent, grammatical and properly punctuated written English. - Read and think carefully, analytically and critically. - Communicate effectively in spoken English. - $\circ$ Find, evaluate and appropriately use information using both physical and digital resources. - Perform basic mathematical calculations and interpret data intelligently. - Understand the scientific method and the fundamentals of the physical or life sciences. - Understand and appreciate literature and the fine arts and their place in the culture. - Understand the development of a culture over time and use a broad historical perspective to understand their position in the world. - Understand human behavior from the perspective of at least one of the social/behavioral sciences. - Demonstrate a working knowledge of at least one foreign language. - Recognize and value diversity and understand global and cultural perspectives.

-Genera l Education Requirements37-46 Engli sh6 Ligi Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+riculum (inclusive of the USC system common curriculum) I Education Requirements Englis sh6 8 Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.
-Num erical and Analytical Reasoning6 MATH B101 or higher mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
-Spee ch COMM B140 or B201 Liber al Arts Liberal Arts Elective (Humanities or Social/Behavioral Sciences 1) HIST B101, B102, B111, B112, B115, or B116 Social/Behavioral Science 3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, COMM, ECON, ENGL, FREN, GEOG, GERM, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, THEA.
+Nume erical and Analytical Reasoning MATH B101 or higher mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
+Speed ch COMM B140 or B201 Libera al Arts Liberal Arts Elective (Humanities or Social/Behavioral Sciences )6 HIST B101, B102, B111, B112, B115, or B116 Fine Arts Social/Behavioral Science Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, COMM, ECON, ENGL, FREN, GEOG, GERM, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, THEA.
 IDST B260 may be used to fulfill this requirement.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-2 Courses from: ARTH, ARTS, MUSC, or THEA.
+Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
 Natu ral Sciences Two courses, at least one with associated laboratory7 Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.
 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement, but not both.